HouraiTeahouse/bevy_steamworks/README.md

 any asynchronous callbacks from Steam will only run on the main thread.

-The plugin will automatically call `SingleClient::run_callbacks` on the Bevy main thread every frame in `CoreStage::First`, so there is no need to run it manually.
+The plugin will automatically call `SingleClient::run_callbacks` on the Bevy main thread every frame in `First`, so there is no need to run it manually.

 **NOTE**: If the plugin fails to initialize (i.e. `Client::init()` fails and